C0DEbrained/Creality-K1C-Tools/README.md

 If you've made a tool or have some information that would be helpful for other K1C owners, open a PR.
 The more tools we have the better we can understand its firmware and make the most out of our devices.

+# Other Recommended Projects

+[Reccon](https://github.com/ma5ter/reccon) by @ma5ter - Failsafe display-based console if you screw the boot up.

 # Join the Discussion